-Dan Krimm began studying music formally with classical piano and violin lessons while in elementary school in Ann Arbor, Michigan, in the 60s.
+Dan Krimm began studying music formally with classical violin lessons (and brief study on piano as well) while in elementary school in Ann Arbor, Michigan, in the 60s.
 He concentrated on violin through high school, also picking up acoustic guitar informally in junior high.

 While in college at Princeton in the 70s, he got hooked by the contemporary developments in jazz, especially including Chick Corea's 'Return to Forever' group and a host of artists recording for ECM Records.
 In 1975, he bought his first electric bass, and began learning the instrument, the jazz form and improvisation, and composition.

 Read more articles

 Throughout New Shoots, Krimm affects an exceedingly warm, woody tone on his